 1.4.
 Our CR Strategy

-The Vaillant GmbH has combined all its sustainability activities into one strategic programme.
-Under the name S.E.E.D.S., binding, quantifiable targets have been set in the following fields of focus: Environment, Employees, Development & Products and Society.
+The Vaillant Group has combined all its sustainability activities into one strategic programme.
+Under the name SEEDS, binding, quantifiable targets have been set in the following fields of focus: Environment, Employees, Development & Solutions and Society.
 We develop specific measures based on these targets and continuously monitor the results.
 Transparently and group-wide.

 We manage our sustainability performance using an established approach: the classic control circle applied to corporate management systems.
-On the basis of the sustainability strategy, binding and verifiable targets are set for all four fields of focus in the S.E.E.D.S. programme.
-For example supporting SOS Children’s Villages worldwide.
+On the basis of the sustainability strategy, binding and verifiable targets are set for all four fields of focus in the SEEDS programme.
 In order to meet these targets we then implement operational measures in all relevant areas of the company.
 In order to test how effective these measures are, key performance indicators (KPIs) and a target figure are established for our targets.
 Every quarter, we survey all relevant data on a group-wide basis to calculate the individual KPIs.
-These are brought together in a central control tool, the Vaillant GmbH Sustainability Scorecard.
+These are brought together in a central control tool, the Vaillant Group Sustainability Scorecard.
 By comparing figures from the same period in the previous year against the long-term targets during the annual review, we are able to gain an accurate picture of the current state of our sustainability performance.

 Our suppliers from various countries help us providing the quality our customers and business partners expect.
 We source a wide range of products and services from across the globe from small family-run business to large multinationals, all with their own supply chains.

 As we expect our suppliers to meet our high standards, we are in constant exchange with them and seek for common understanding and united action.